-Since you are here, I can only guess that you are wondering the exact same thing…
+Since you are here, I’m guessing that you’re wondering the exact same thing…

-To answer your question as accurately as possible, with affiliate marketing, you can earn between zero and an infinite amount of dollars per month.
+To answer your question as accurately as possible, the amount of money that you can earn with affiliate marketing is anywhere between zero and a trillion dollars per month.

 Well, you heard that right…

 Some affiliate marketers earn 0$, others earn $100.000, and there are others that could earn even more per month.

 So, what’s the difference between those who earn 0$ and those who earn $100.000?

 Well, the truth is that the amount of money that someone could earn with affiliate marketing depends on tons of factors, such as:

 Before we dive into those factors though, which we will, later on, let’s first take a look at how much money other people make with affiliate marketing, shall we?

 Since you came here to find out how much money an affiliate marketer can earn, I’d like to give you a more direct answer than “it depends” (despite that it indeed depends)…